divyansh-nishad/lost-city-quest/README.md

 - Automatic progress tracking and feedback on performance
 - Engaging puzzles and challenges that are fun and educational
 - Future Improvements
-- We are constantly working to improve The Lost City Quest and plan to add the following features in future updates:
+ We are constantly working to improve The Lost City Quest and plan to add the following features in future updates:

-- More levels that test additional soft skills
+ More levels that test additional soft skills

-- Multiplayer mode that allows players to compete or collaborate with each other
-- Advanced analytics that provide detailed insights into the player's performance and soft skills development
+## Implementated Features
+-Anyone with an email address can create an Id and password to participate in the game -The puzzle must contain
+    Minimum 5 clues
+    Minimum 2 dead-ends
+    Minimum 1 solution
+-All the progress of the puzzle requirements is stored for every user -On refreshing, from either browser or website, user needs to login again -A dashboard for the admin where the progress of all the users can be tracked & analyzed